Frequently we look at iconic species in isolation not thinking how the African Elephant is important to its ecosystem.

 We can make a difference for these elephants.

 First, don’t buy ivory products like jewelry, carvings, statues and such.

 Second, look for organizations that specialize in conserving African elephants to see how you can help.
 (Click here for our researched list)

-Third, get passionate about saving Africa’s beauties and share this blog post.
+Fourth, get passionate about saving Africa’s beauties and share this blog post.

 Contributed by Nikela Volunteer Monserrat Gomez

 100% of your charitable gift goes to help Lynn save elephants